Online MSc in Geographic Information Systems

 Spatial analysis is one of the most important components of any GIS system.
 The process of analyzing geographic data is called geographic analysis or spatial analysis.
-It is used to evaluate, estimate, predict, interpret and understand geographic information.
-The module presents the main concepts of spatial analysis and the explanation of functionalities - analysis tools and their classifications, which appear with many well illustrated examples.
-The module provides particular attention in the topics of map algebra, distance-based analysis, topological network analysis, interpolation and fuzzy sets analysis, among others.
-The theme concludes with the discussion of models for spatial support in decision making SDSS and how these are based on the results of geographical analysis.
+This is used to evaluate, estimate, predict, interpret and understand geographic information.
+The module presents the main concepts of spatial analysis and the explanation of functionalities - analysis tools and their classifications, which appear with numerous well-illustrated examples.
+The module provides particular attention to the matters of map algebra, distance-based analysis, topological network analysis, interpolation, and fuzzy set analysis, among others.
+The theme concludes with the discussion of models for spatial support in SDSS decision making and how these are based on the results of the geographic analysis.

 MódulOr 8: Study Methodologies